 Guppy Tank Setup And Filtration

 You have decided you want guppies and who wouldn’t with all of the different varieties and colors available.
-Now you need a tank and a bunch of other things right?
+Now you need a fish tank and a bunch of other things right?
 Before you get started, you need to ask yourself a few questions.
 How many guppies will you be getting in your guppy tank?
 Are you getting all females, all males, or males and females?
 Now, if you are getting females, you need to ask yourself a few more questions.
 Do I want fry (baby guppies)?
 What will I do with all of the fry?
 Some of these questions may still leave you with more questions, however, we should cover them all by the end.

 The tank size you get will depend on how many guppies you are planning on getting.
 On average a guppy will get to be about 2 inches long.
 If you follow the rule of thumb on stocking your guppy tank, you need 1 gallon of water per inch of fish.
 So one adult guppy will need at least two gallons of water to be happy, healthy, and comfortable.
 Guppies do better when there are at least three of them in a tank.
 Yes, fish can be depressed just as us humans and they do enjoy the company of other fish.
-So, for at least three fish you will need at least a 6 gallon tank.
+So, for at least three fish you will need at least a 5 gallon fish tank.
 Any particular brand of tank will work fine for your guppies.
 It is all a matter of what you like.
 Keep in mind that guppies swim more horizontal than vertical so a long tank instead of a tall tank will be better for your guppies.

 If you are going to have male and female guppies in the same tank you will in fact have fry.
 A female can have anywhere from 1 to over 100 fry in one birth.
 This means that your 10 gallon tank can go from having 4 fish to over 100 fish.
 Granted, for the first 4-6 weeks the fry will not produce much waste and will not take up much space, depending on water quality, feeding, and temperature.
 After that, you will be getting overstocked quickly.
-An overstocked tank will create more waste and depending on your filtration will mean horrible water quality and more water changes needed.
+An overstocked tank will create more waste and depending on your fish tank filtration will mean horrible water quality and more water changes needed, fish diseases.
 An overstocked tank will mean less room for your fish to swim and move, also reduce hiding places, and add more stress to your fish.
 This could lead to fin nipping and aggressive behavior in your fish.
 A fry will take about 3 months to have all of their colors show.
 This means if you are planning on selling them, for 3 months you will need to be able to feed them and allow them to grow.
 In that three months, your female will drop 3 more batches of fry increasing the number of fish you are the proud new owner of.
-This needs to be taken into consideration when buying a tank as this is an important factor to consider when keeping guppies.
+This needs to be taken into consideration when buying a fish tank as this is an important factor to consider when keeping guppies.
 Even if you buy a female from your pet store, she may in fact be already pregnant and drop fry one day or she is holding sperm to use at a later time and surprise you with a batch of fry one day.
 When having a female guppy or guppies, the larger the tank the better.

-Having a heater is an absolute must with guppies.
+Having a fish tank heater is an absolute must with guppies.
 They prefer water temperatures between 74 and 80 degrees Fahrenheit.
 Occasionally you may need warmer water temperatures which makes an adjustable heater the best choice for your aquarium.
 Keeping the water temperature on the lower end of the preferred settings will slow down their metabolism therefore reduce food consumption and slow down their growth (if you have fry or juveniles).
 Water temperatures on the warmer end of the preferred temperatures will speed up their metabolism, help with growth and also helps relax pregnant females during the long birthing process.
-Some medications and some illness that your guppy may get will require warmer water to help combat the infection.
+Some medications and some freshwater fish illness that your guppy may get will require warmer water to help combat the infection.
 Aqueon Adjustable Heater has some great reviews on Amazon.

 Decorations and Plants